Apr 2, 2019

 The Opioid-Associated Life-Threatening Emergency Algorithm is all about being able to identify an opioid-related emergency and respond in such a way that you can hopefully save the life of someone suffering from an overdose.
 As is the case with all life-threatening emergencies, being able to quickly recognize the cause of the problem is crucial, so you must know what to look for.
 In your ACLS certification course, you will learn how to identify an opioid overdose.
 Some of the key signs and symptoms that point to a possible opioid overdose include:

 - Track marks or other signs of injection drug use

-- Shallow, agonal or absent breathing; very low respiratory rate
+- Shallow, agonal, or absent breathing and a very low respiratory rate

 - Decreased muscle tone

 The quicker you identify the cause of any emergency, the quicker you can take appropriate action and begin proper treatment by working through the applicable algorithm.
 This is why it’s so essential that you memorize the possible signs of an overdose.